Winter 2026: Montréal cultural guide for families

 HISTORICAL EXHIBITIONS

 Explore the history of Montréal in its diversity through exhibitions that often take interactive avenues.
+Until January 11, 2026, be sure to check out The Mechanical Christmas Windows of Ogilvy, which bring the magic of the Enchanted Village to life inside the Museum, along with The Mill in the Forest displayed outdoors on Victoria Street.
 Numerous workshops and guided tours for the whole family are organized every weekend.
-Don't miss the permanent exhibition Indigenous Voices of Today: Knowledge, Trauma, Resilience which showcases the knowledge and history of Indigenous peoples, as well as the current temporary exhibitions: Africa Fashion (September 25, 2025 until February 1, 2026), Aunties’ Work (October 23, 2025 to May 24, 2026), On the Menu – Montréal, A Restaurant Story (November 26, 2025 to October 18, 2026), Little Burgundy – Evolving Montréal (until September 28, 2025) and Pounding the Pavement: Montréal Street Photography (until October 26, 2025).
+Don't miss the permanent exhibition Indigenous Voices of Today: Knowledge, Trauma, Resilience which showcases the knowledge and history of Indigenous peoples, as well as the current temporary exhibitions: Africa Fashion (until February 1, 2026), Aunties’ Work (until May 24, 2026) and On the Menu – Montréal, A Restaurant Story (until October 18, 2026), Little Burgundy – Evolving Montréal (until September 28, 2025).
 Free entry for children 12 and under.

 Redpath Museum, Downtown